Online Therapy (aka “Teleltherapy” or “Telehealth”)

-The Curry Psychology Group provides Online Therapy services to clients in California and Hawaii in accordance with the standards set forth by the Health Insurance Portability and Accountability Act (HIPAA), the American Psychological Association (APA), and the state licensing boards.
-Online Therapy is conducted through VSee; an online video-call application designed for remote therapy.
-VSee works similarly to Zoom, however, its full-encryption and HIPPA-compliance means that your privacy is preserved and therapy sessions remain absolutely confidential.
+The Curry Psychology Group offers Online Therapy services to clients residing in California or Hawaii in accordance with the standards set forth by the Health Insurance Portability and Accountability Act (HIPAA), the American Psychological Association (APA), and the state licensing boards.
+We use a video-call application called VSee that’s designed specifically for healthcare use.
+It’s similar to Zoom, but its full-encryption and HIPPA-compliance keeps your privacy preserved and sessions confidential.

-When you’re ready for your appointment, click on your therapist’s name below and you’ll be connected to their online waiting room.
-Your therapist will be notified that you’ve arrived and your video call will automatically begin as soon as they’re available.
+When it’s time for your appointment, just click on the link next to your therapist’s name below and you’ll be connected to their virtual waiting room.
+Your therapist will be notified of your arrival and your video call will automatically begin as soon as they’re available.

 How to Prepare for an Online Session